rfcx/guardian-software/README.md

 4. The step to start Orange Pi is the same as before.

 5. You can debug Orange Pi by using micro usb or [Step 8](https://github.com/rfcx/rfcx-guardian-android/tree/android-studio#step-8-how-to-debug-orange-pi-over-bluetooth-instead-of-usb-cable)

+### Step 9: How to setup, run and test the I2C

+1. Orange Pi need to be rooted first *(do this step on 4.)*

+2. Plugin the sentinel power wires to the Orange Pi *(do this step on 8.)*

+3. Install admin role

+4. When the admin role starts *(black screen)*, press “i2c view” button in the menu *(top right)*

+5. The result will show on the middle of the screen, if not the screen will show **"i2c value not found"**